Irish Medical Profession

 Following calls for submissions and extended internal review, the 5th Edition of the Guidelines was published in 1998.
 Almost 500 submissions were received many in relation to issues of reproductive medicine.
 A single submission requested by the council to consider facilitating termination of pregnancy.

-A Guide to Ethical Conduct and Behaviour (1998): Reproductive Medicine
+A Guide to Ethical Conduct and Behavior (1998): Reproductive Medicine

 Institute of Obstetricians and Gynaecologists of Ireland